zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 List of required files:

-**piratekey.pem** — RSA private key which was used for CSR when issuing certificate.
+**privatekey.pem** — RSA private key which was used for CSR when issuing certificate.
 Key must be non-encrypted.

-**CA.crt** — Root Certificate of you Certificate Authority.
+**CA.crt** — Root Certificate of your Certificate Authority.
 It can be downloaded from web or exported from system keychain.

-**intermediate1.crt** — intermediate certificate of you Certificate Authority.
+**intermediate1.crt** — intermediate certificate of your Certificate Authority.
 If you get certificate from WoSign look at *for Other Server.zip* archive.

-**intermediate2.crt** — *(optional)* Number of intermediate certificates may be varied, depending on you CA.
+**intermediate2.crt** — *(optional)* Number of intermediate certificates may be varied, depending on your CA.

 **my.crt** — your certificate.
 In the example this file will be named **tunnel.zhovner.com.crt**

 *How this chain looks from Google Chrome certificate information*
 ![cert chain](/img/x509_chain.png)

- Place each file in proper path:
+ Place each file to the proper path:

-<pre><code>/etc/ipsec.d/private/piratekey.pem
+<pre><code>/etc/ipsec.d/private/privatekey.pem
 /etc/ipsec.d/cacerts/ca.crt
-/etc/ipsec.d/cacerts/interm1.crt
+/etc/ipsec.d/cacerts/intermediate1.crt
-/etc/ipsec.d/cacerts/interm2.crt
+/etc/ipsec.d/cacerts/intermediate2.crt
 /etc/ipsec.d/certs/tunnel.zhovner.com.crt</code></pre>